spearboat/Lyrebird/README.md

 Lyrebird.Reset() : nil
 Lyrebird.MockService(ServiceName:string, depth:number) : {}
 ```

-To mock a function just call the method.
-Any subsequent calls to the function being mocked will instead be made to the mock
+To mock a function just call the method, providing the path to the function as a string.<br>Any subsequent calls to the function being mocked will instead be made to the mock
 ```lua
 local lyrebird = require(game.ReplicatedStorage.Lyrebird)
 lyrebird.Mock("math.random", {1,2,3,4,5})